microsoft/dynamics-365-contact-center/docs/SDKAPIs/README.md

 - Perform actions to retrieve specific data such as `getPresenceOptions` or `getTranscipt`

 You can refer to the [private preview guide](../Standalone%20SDK%20API%20docs/Dynamics%20365%20Contact%20Center%20SDK%20preview.pdf) and [sample implementation utilizing Standalone SDK](../../samples/StandaloneSDKExample/formOnloadScript.ts).

-Both SDKs offer event-driven capabilities enabling developers to create highly customizable and scalable solutions.
-For detailed API documentation and usage examples, refer to the full API reference in the [SDK API Guide](./API-Reference.md).